It takes courage:

 Before I left, I attended both a wedding ceremony and a celebration of life in one week.
 The wedding ceremony included the commitment of caring for each other no matter what: in sickness and in health; of loving the other (“learning what matters to them” and acting on that) even when it is inconvenient, and not always knowing what to expect.
 That takes courage!

 Later that week I witnessed love, commitment and courage in action at a celebration of life for a friend who was in the last phase of their earthly journey, with their caring spouse at their side.
-All of this while saying goodbye to my friends and family, home, and my customary way of life, to set out on a three month Asia Pacific journey, not fully knowing what to expect.
+All of this while saying goodbye to my friends and family, home, and my customary way of life, to set out on a three month Asia Pacific journey of coaching, speaking and training, not fully knowing what to expect.
 An emotional week!

 My intention for the three month Asia Pacific journey was to step out in faith with courage, commitment and caring, including in my speaking engagements.
 Rather than focusing on my pre-speaking “flutters” I shifted my focus to serving my audiences from my heart.
 That shift, which is natural for me in coaching, had been more challenging in speaking.